Accenture/mercury-nodejs/guides/CHAPTER-6.md

 ### What is a public function?

 A public function is visible by any application instances in the same network.
-When a function is declared as "public", the function is reachable through the EventAPI REST endpoint.
+When a function is declared as "public", the function is reachable through the Event-over-HTTP API REST endpoint.

 A private function is invisible outside the memory space of the application instance that it resides.
 This allows application to encapsulate business logic according to domain boundary.
 You can assemble closely